Google Chrome Extension Crackdown Brings New Rules on Data Collection and AI Jailbreaks — What We Know

 Who Is Affected and What Data Can Chrome Extensions Collect?

-Still, Chrome extensions can sometimes request access to sensitive activity.
+This update affects Chrome extension developers and people who use Chrome extensions.
+Chrome extensions can sometimes request access to sensitive activity.
 That may include browsing history, typed text, website content, or account activity.

+Cybernews said that some risky extensions can track browsing activity, inject scripts, store private data, or collect information without users noticing.
 That matters because browser data can be very personal.
 It may reveal what you search, what websites you visit, and what services you use.

 Check if your email was found in a leak